AlexsLemonade/scpca-nf/internal-instructions.md

 ```

 The run log will be saved to `stub-run.log`.
-Optionally, you can also add the parameter `--outdir <name of local directory for output>` to ensure accurate contents in `checkpoints` and `results` directories.
+By default, the output directory (`outdir` parameter) is set as `test/output`.
+You may wish to verify that output contents in `test/output/checkpoints` and `test/output/results` are as expected when running the `stub` workflow.

 Please refer to our [`CONTRIBUTING.md`](CONTRIBUTING.md#stub-workflows) for more information on maintaining the stub workflow.